 Our workshops and other experiential learning opportunities are designed to assist the University community with its efforts to fulfill the Principles of Community mission.
 Participants will have an opportunity to further engage in conversations relating to ways in which we can further enhance our “living, working, and learning” environment; whereby fulfilling our commitment to becoming an community that fosters mutual respect, civility, and collegiality.

-Individuals with a disability who desire an accommodation are encouraged to contact the HR Service Center at firstname.lastname@example.org or 540-231-9331 at least seven business days prior to the event.
+If you are an individual with a disability and desire an accommodation, please contact the HR Service Center at 540-231-9331 or email firstname.lastname@example.org during regular business hours at least 10 business days prior to the event.
 The Service Center is open from 7:30 a.m. to 5 p.m.
 Monday through Friday.

 Conflict, disputes and disagreements are not uncommon in the workplace.
 Rather than avoiding these situations, it is important to develop effective skills to be able to gain clarity on the nature of the problem and then, work to resolve it.
 Several workshops are available to help administrators, supervisors, faculty and staff navigates these challenging situations and work towards improving workplace relationships.
 See the Conflict Resolution Workshops page for more detailed information.